-- Events and outreach to connect landowners with resources to restore their forest.
+- Host events and outreach, virtually and otherwise, to connect landowners with resources to restore their forest.
 This includes a description of cost-share programs, tax incentive programs, and technical services available.

-- Form the Sandy Mush Forest Restoration Coalition by bringing together diverse stakeholders in the community and creating a collaborative platform for shared decision-making.
+- Form a lasting Sandy Mush Forest Restoration Coalition (the Coalition), by bringing together diverse stakeholders in the community and creating a collaborative platform for shared decision-making.

-- Enhanced forest ecosystem health and resiliency through increased forest restoration activities and reduced presence of non-native plants.
+- Enhanced forest ecosystem health and resiliency through increased forest restoration activities and reduced presence of non-native, invasive plants.